reasv/mitsuba/readme.md

 ### Images
 In addition to the API being compatible, we also support getting the images from the same paths 4chan uses.

-For example, if an image on 4chan is served from https://i.4cdn.org/po/1546293948883.png, mitsuba will also serve it under `/po/1546293948883.png` and its corresponding thumbnail will be `/po/1546293948883s.jpg` just like on the original site.
+For example, if an image on 4chan is served from https://i.4cdn.org/po/1546293948883.png, Mitsuba will serve it under `/po/1546293948883.png` and its corresponding thumbnail will be `/po/1546293948883s.jpg` just like on the original site.

 This allows you to get an image from the archive *even if you only have the original link* (which might be dead now) and don't know the post or thread ID.